Where to Mail Tax Returns, Tax Payments, and Extensions to the IRS

 When You're Mailing Multiple Tax Returns

-If you're mailing two or more tax returns to the IRS at the same time, consider placing each in its own envelope, then place each of those envelopes into a larger envelope.
+Consider placing each in its own envelope if you're mailing two or more tax returns to the IRS at the same time, then place each of those envelopes into a larger envelope.
 Mail the larger envelope to the IRS by certified mail, return receipt requested.
 When the IRS opens the larger envelope, it will immediately and easily be able to sort each of your tax returns separately.

 Hand-Delivering Your Return